Dyadic representation theorem using smooth wavelets with compact support: Introduction

 where $c$ depends only on d, s and $\epsilon$, $\Exp_{\omega}$ is the expectation with respect to the random parameter $\omega$, and $S^{ij}_{\omega}$ is a version of a dyadic shift with parameters $(i,j)$ but using sufficiently regular wavelets in place of the Haar functions. \end{theorem}

-Having this result at our disposal we could possibly hope to extend the result of \cite{PS} to dimensions $d>1$.
-We plan to address this question in another paper.
-One can speculate about further applications, like numerical algorithms for singular integrals, as in \cite{BCR}, where an ancestor of the dyadic representation is used for this purpose.
+Having this result at our disposal, we can hope to extend the result of \cite{PS} to dimensions $d>1$.
+We plan to address this question in future work.
+Another possible area of applications is numerical algorithms for singular integrals, as in \cite{BCR}, where an ancestor of the dyadic representation is used for this purpose.
 It is clear that, in such applications, a high rate of convergence would be preferred.

+The interpretation of the assumption that $T$ and $T^*$ map the space of polynomials $\mathcal{P}_s$ into itself is made rigorous in Section \ref{sec:representation}, where we restate Theorem \ref{main theorem} as Theorem \ref{thm:formula}.
+These are ``special cancellation'' or ``vanishing paraproduct'' assumptions that one might like to remove in future work.

+Since the circulation of this work, Di Plinio et al.~\cite{DPWW} have presented an alternative ``representation theorem using smooth wavelets'', where they also deal with the paraproduct terms arising from more general cancellation assumptions; see also \cite{DPGW} for an extension of their representation to bi-linear operators.
+Their version is a closer relative of the continuous wavelet transform, in contrast to the semi-discrete representation in our Theorem \ref{main theorem}.

 The paper is organized as follows: in Section \ref{basics} we recall the necessary definitions and results that we are using.
 Section \ref{sec:representation} is dedicated to a detailed statement of our main result (see Theorem \ref{thm:formula}).
 As in the case of the dyadic representations using Haar functions, our proof of Theorem \ref{main theorem}/\ref{thm:formula} relies on an expansion (see Proposition \ref{prop:expansion of T}) of the Calder\'on--Zygmund operator in terms of the (previously Haar, now smooth) wavelet basis, but the subsequent analysis of the expansion presents some significant departures from the Haar case.
 We split the series that appears in this expansion into five parts which are treated in Section \ref{estimating the different sums}.